+centre adscrit a:

-GUÍA DOCENTE 2017-18
+GUÍA DOCENTE DE INGLÉS II

-ENGLISH II

-Julio 2017

-GENERAL INFORMATION
+1 GENERAL INFORMATION

-Subject: ENGLISH II
+Course Title: ENGLISH II

-Code: 801116 (ADE)
+Code: 801116 (ADE) / 801915 (MKCD)

-801915 (MKCD)

-Academic year: 2017-18
+Academic year: 2018-19

 Degree title: Grado en Administración y Dirección de Empresas

 Grado en Marketing y Comunicación Digital

 Numebr of credits (ECTS): 6

 Prerequisites: English I

 Place in the scheme of studies: 2o curso, 1r cuatrimestre

-Date of last revision: July 2017
+Date of last revision: July 2018

 Responsible professor: Dr. Toni Tobella

-1 GENERAL DESCRIPTION
+2 GENERAL DESCRIPTION

-This is the second part of a two-module Business English course (English I and English II) at an upper-intermediate level whose main objective is that students become competent communicating in the English language in a business context at a level corresponding to the B2.2 - Independent User level of the Common European Framework of Reference of the Council of Europe (CEFR).
+This is the second part of a two-module Business English course (English I and English II) at an upperintermediate level whose main objective is to equip students with essential academic skills for Business Studies at a level corresponding to the B2.2 - Independent User level of the Common European Framework of Reference of the Council of Europe (CEFR).
 The following skills will be trained in a business communication context: Reading, Listening, Writing, Speaking and Spoken Interaction.

-2 LEARNING OUTCOMES
+3 LEARNING OUTCOMES

 At the end of the module students should be able to:

-- Understand the main ideas of complex business text or audio on both concrete and abstract topics, including technical discussions in the field of business.

-- Interact in business situations with a degree of fluency and spontaneity that makes regular interaction with native and non-native English speakers quite possible without strain for either party.

-Produce appropriate business correspondence as well as clear, detailed texts on a wide range of business subjects and explain a viewpoint on a business issue giving the advantages and

-disadvantages of various options.
+- Understand the main ideas of complex business text or audio on both concrete and abstract topics, including technical discussions in the field of business. - Interact in business situations with a degree of fluency and spontaneity that makes regular interaction with native and non-native English speakers quite possible without strain for either party. - Produce appropriate short academic business essays as well as clear, detailed texts on a wide range of business subjects and explain a viewpoint on a business issue giving the advantages and disadvantages of various options.

-CONTENT
+4 CONTENT

 CONTENT TITLE 1: LISTENING SKILLS

-Objectives

-Students should be able to:

-Understand extended speech and lectures and follow even complex lines of argument on business topics.
-Understand most business discussions and current affairs conversations.
-Understand the majority of presentations and interviews from native and non-native English speakers.
-Content Practice of global listening ability to learn to retrieve factual information, infer, extract gist and understand main ideas as well as focus on details from speeches, conversations, interviews or discussions in a business context.
+- Understand extended speech and lectures and follow even complex lines of argument on business topics. - Understand most business discussions and current affairs conversations. - Understand the majority of presentations and interviews from native and non-native English speakers.

+Practice of global listening ability to learn to retrieve factual information, infer, extract gist and understand main ideas as well as focus on details from speeches, conversations, interviews or discussions in a business context.

 CONTENT TITLE 2: READING SKILLS

-Objectives

-Students should be able to:

-Read articles and reports concerned with contemporary business issues in which the writers adopt

-particular attitudes or viewpoints.

-Understand business literature.
+- Read articles and reports concerned with contemporary business issues in which the writers adopt particular attitudes or viewpoints. - Understand business literature.